CyberBrick-Official/CyberBrick_Controller_Core/docs/cyberbrick_core/start/index.rst

 Getting Started with CyberBrick Core
 ====================================

-Welcome to the MicroPython beginner's tutorial for the Controller Core.
+Welcome to the MicroPython beginner's tutorial for the Multi-Function Core Board.
 This guide will walk you through setting up the development environment, basic programming, and common applications.

 This tutorial is intended to get you started using MicroPython on the ESP32-C3 system-on-a-chip.
 If it is your first time it is recommended to follow the